Anne de Montmorency, 1st Duke of Montmorency: Diplomat

 Orléans would prove cold towards his wife, with his real romantic interests directed towards Diane de Poitiers, the comtesse de Brézé (countess of Brézé) from 1537.
 Montmorency had long enjoyed a close relationship with the Brézé, often taking himself up to their Château d'Anet to discuss matters of state with her and her husband Brézé.
 Montmorency played an important role in facilitating the young prince's romantic indiscretions, allowing for the rendezvous' to transpire at his Château d'Écouen.
 By 1538, Diane would however have assessed Catherine as her preferred match for Orléans, now that the alternative of the son of the duc de Guise had been suggested and therefore worked to keep her lover and his wife together.
 Catherine's security was further enhanced by the rivalry between Montmorency and Guise, whose attempts to introduce his daughter to the dauphin were a considerable threat to the Grand Maître's position.

-An ordinance of 24 July 1534 authorised the raising of 6,000 soldiers from Picardie as a 'legion'.
+An ordinance of 24 July 1534 authorised the raising of 6,000 soldiers from Picardy as a 'legion'.
 Montmorency was given the responsibility to raise this army, and issued commissions to the six gentleman who were to command the force.
 François personally inspected the raised force in an elaborate ceremony the following year.
 The legion would see much use in the following years, overall though the force proved ineffective and prone to ill discipline.